 ‘Insulin resistance is a benign condition.
 However, a high carbohydrate diet turns it into a killer.’

-Noakes believes that the macronutrient of interest in chronic disease is carbohydrate, not fat.
-He says:
+Noakes believes that the macronutrient of interest in chronic disease is carbohydrate, not fat:

 ‘They completely got it wrong.
 Ancel Keys backed the wrong horse completely.
 But, this truth comes through understanding human metabolism, not epidemiology.’